2020 United States presidential election in Missouri

 The 2020 United States presidential election in Missouri was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Missouri voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump of Florida, and running mate Vice President Mike Pence of Indiana against Democratic Party nominee, former Vice President Joe Biden of Delaware, and his running mate Senator Kamala Harris of California.
-Missouri has 10 electoral votes in the Electoral College.
+Missouri had 10 electoral votes in the Electoral College.

 Trump won Missouri again by a 15.4% margin.
 This was 3.1% lower than his 2016 margin, but still a better performance in the state than that of any other Republican nominee since Ronald Reagan in 1984.
-Prior to the election, most news organizations considered this a state Trump would win; during the 21st century Missouri has shifted away from being one of the most notable bellwether states towards becoming a solidly red state.
-This is the first time since 1916 (and only the second time ever) that Missouri has voted more Republican than neighboring Kansas.
+Prior to the election, most news organizations considered this a state Trump would win; during the 21st century Missouri has shifted away from being one of the most notable bellwether states towards becoming a reliably red state.
+Trump became the first incumbent president since Grover Cleveland in 1888 to win Missouri and lose re-election and the first-ever Republican incumbent to do so.
+This is also the first time since 1916 (and only the second time ever) that Missouri has voted more Republican than neighboring Kansas.

-Biden became the second ever Democrat after Barack Obama to secure the White House without carrying Missouri.
+In this election Missouri voted nearly 20% more Republican than the nation as a whole.